 What happens in this step?
 We start the process of cooking the Yellow squash.
 The long cooking time will draw out its natural water, helping to intensify its sweet goodness.

-Pro Tip: You may need to do this in batches.
-Stir the squash until it cooks down just enough for you to add more squash.
+Langiappe Tip: Add the squash in batches, stirring until it cooks down just enough for you to add more squash.

 Add the breadcrumbs and transfer to the casserole dish